Remi-Coulom/joedb/doc/source/checkpoints.rst

   that data up to the previous checkpoint is safely recoverable.
 Data of the current checkpoint is written to disk, but recovery may require care if the second checkpoint copy does not make it to the disk before the crash.
 - ``checkpoint_no_commit()``: Performs step 1 and 3 only.
-This will not flush
+This does not flush
-  data to disk, but it will flush it to the operating system.
+  data to permanent storage, but it flushes it to the operating system.
 This protects data from an application crash, but not from an operating-system crash.
 It is tremendously faster than full or half commit.
+It is still safe in the sense that, although the most recent modification may be lost, the database won't be corrupted, and all the data that had reached permanent storage before the system crash can be recovered safely.

 The safety of the half_commit and no_commit versions depends on the operating system, file system, and disk hardware.
 According to the SQLite documentation